Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

 ---
-title: Thoughts on Statistically Understanding Tournament Difficulty Progression
+title: (Draft) Thoughts on Statistically Understanding Tournament Difficulty Progression
-tags: [ tournaments, vsrg ]
+tags: [ tournaments, vsrg, draft ]
 ---

 How could we statistically set a guideline for difficulty of each pool?

 <!--more-->

+This is still in draft
+{:.warning}

 # Motivation